adam-hurwitz/crypto-oi/arweave/arweave.md

     - [Arweave vs Filecoin](https://ardrive.io/arweave-vs-filecoin) *by ArDrive*
     - [Content persistence](https://nftschool.dev/concepts/content-persistence/#why-content-persistence) *by NFT School*

-<p style="text-align: center; font-style: italic">This content is not financial or technical advice.
-Always consult a financial professional and do your own research.
+<p style="text-align: center; font-style: italic">This information is not financial or technical advice.
+Always consult a financial professional and do your own research.</p>
-.</p>